litmuschaos/v1-litmus-docs/docs/node-restart.md

 ## Details

--   Causes chaos to disrupt state of node for a certain chaos duration.
+-   Causes chaos to disrupt state of node by restarting it.
 -   Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod

 ## Integrations